bassjobsen/jbst/README.md

 Use JBST to create child themes for wordpress build on Twitter's Bootstrap 3.
 We provide you a [Boilerplate JBST Child Theme](https://github.com/bassjobsen/Boilerplate-JBST-Child-Theme) and an example of a Webshop based on [Twitter Bootstrap Webshop Template with vertical menu](https://github.com/bassjobsen/twitter-bootstrap-webshop-template).
 Download this [Demo Webshop E-commerce Template](https://github.com/bassjobsen/jbst-e-commerce-child-theme) or try the [Demo](http://webshop.w3masters.nl/).

+Add and edit less/custom.less to add or modify your LESS/CSS code.
+Or use the LESS editor.
+You have to use the save function of the LESS editor after changing less/custom.less too.
+The save function generate new CSS from your LESS files.

 Twitter's Boostrap Shortcodes
 -----------------------------